RareCryptoCoin/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 08/15/2019 | v 1.1 | * Added Beta.SAM.Gov to the page title. <br><br>* Clarified the Alpha and Beta endpoints.
 12/20/2019 | v 1.2 | * Added Sample FOUO and Sensitive File Names and Revised extract layouts for the upcoming UEI/EVS changes. <br><br> * Added "COMING SOON" section for upcoming changes to Alpha and Beta endpoints to meet new API standards.
 02/25/2020 | v1.3 | * Updated Alpha endpoint to meet new API standards.<br><br> * Added Sample Extract Files.
-02/28/2020 | v1.3 | * Updated Beta endpoint to meet new API standards.<br><br> * Removed "COMING SOON" information in Getting Started section. <br><br> * Added FOUO and Sensitive Sample Extract Files for different versions.
+02/28/2020 | v1.4 | * Updated Beta endpoint to meet new API standards.<br><br> * Removed "COMING SOON" information in Getting Started section. <br><br> * Added FOUO and Sensitive Sample Extract Files for different versions.
+03/29/2020 | v1.5 | * Added "COMING SOON" information and Example for Sensitive Download API in Getting Started section.

 <p><small><a href="#">Back to top</a></small></p>